Darragh Ó Sé: Club

 Ó Sé played his club football with his local club called an Ghaeltacht and enjoyed a great deal of success during his career.
 He made his debut with the club's senior team in 1992 and was an ever-present fixture at midfield.

 In 2000 an Ghaeltacht reached the final of the county senior championship for the very first time. Ó Sé's side were the red-hot favourites going into the match; however, all did not go as planned as Dr. Croke's took charge.
 A hard-fought 1–4 to 0–6 score line resulted in defeat for an Ghaeltacht.

 In 2001 an Ghaeltacht were out to atone for this defeat.
 The team regrouped well and reached a second consecutive county final.
 Tralee-based club Austin Stack's provided the opposition on this occasion; however, Ó Sé's side were well prepared.
 A conclusive 1–13 to 0–10 victory gave Ó Sé a county winners' medal.

 An Ghaeltacht surrendered their club title in 2002; however, the following year Ó Sé's side were back in the county championship decider.
 Laune Rangers were the opponents on this occasion, however, the game ended in a 0–10 apiece draw.
 The replay a fortnight later was a much more conclusive affair.
 A 0–12 to 2–4 score line gave an Ghaeltacht the victory and gave Ó Cinnéide a second county winners' medal in three years.
 This victory allowed the club to represent Kerry in the provincial club championship.
 A successful campaign saw Ó Sé's side reach the provincial final against St. Senan's of Clare.
 A close game developed, however, the Kerrymen held on in the end to secure a 1–8 to 1–6 victory, giving Ó Sé a Munster club winners' medal.
 An Ghaeltacht continued their march in the All-Ireland series and lined out on St. Patrick's Day 2004 in the All-Ireland club championship final.
-Caltra, a club from Galway, provided the opposition and an exciting game developed.
+Caltra, a club from County Galway, provided the opposition and an exciting game developed.
 Dara Ó Cinnéide faced the heartbreak of missing a goal in the dying seconds as an Ghaeltacht lost out by just a single point – 0–13 to 0–12.

 The following few years saw Ó Sé enjoy little success with the club after the victories of the earlier parts of the decade.